The RAZ Memory Cell Phone ensures that seniors with dementia stay connected with their loved ones whether they are at home or away from home!

 Change the RAZ Memory Cell Phone’s background to either white or black, whatever works better for the senior’s eyesight.

-Check the phone’s battery and signal strength remotely via the app or portal.
+Check the phone’s battery and signal strength remotely via the app.

 If the user has problems with dexterity, charge the phone using the wireless charging set.